 - 6. To understand the importance and functions of Offshore structure - 7.
 To know the materials used in marine environment - 8.
-To Know the Installation Methods of Offshore Structures

-- 1. understand the functions of Offshore Structures - 2. know the materials used for marine structures - 3. know the different loads on Offshore Structures - 4. understand the basic design of Offshore structures - 5. know mooring system, industry standards and rules - 6. understand installation method of Offshore Structures
+To Know the Installation Methods of Offshore Structures - Course Outcomes: At the end of the course the student will able to - 1. understand the functions of Offshore Structures - 2. know the materials used for marine structures - 3. know the different loads on Offshore Structures - 4. understand the basic design of Offshore structures - 5. know mooring system, industry standards and rules - 6. understand installation method of Offshore Structures